awsdocs/aws-control-tower-guide/doc_source/aft-architecture.md

 1. Account requests are created and submitted to the pipeline\.
 You can create and submit more than one account request at a time\.
 Account Factory processes requests in a first\-in\-first\-out order\.
 For more information, see [Submit multiple account requests](https://docs.aws.amazon.com/controltower/latest/userguide/aft-multiple-account-requests.html)\.

 1. Each account is provisioned\.
+This stage runs in the AWS Control Tower management account\.

 1. Global customizations run in the pipelines that are created for each vended account\.